email | WoodmanAttendance@cbe.ab.ca (type student's first & last name in subject line)

 phone | 403-777-7490 ext.
 1 (clearly provide student's first & last name, then spell last name)

 It is important that you contact the school office if your child is going to be absent or arriving late.

 If your child is ill, please keep them at home until they are well enough to participate in all school activities.
 If your child becomes ill during the school day, we will contact you and you will be expected to arrange for your child to be picked up as soon as possible.

-If you have an accident in class, on the field or in the gym and first aid is required, students will be accompanied by a classmate to the office, with consent from the teacher.
+If an accident occurs in class, on the field, or in the gym and first aid is required, students will be accompanied by a classmate to the office, with consent from the teacher.
 It is important to inform the teacher of an accident, so that appropriate reporting and follow up communication with parents can occur.
 The office staff is also always ready to assist students and make them feel comfortable.
 In the event of a more serious accident, emergency services and parents will be contacted immediately.